ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

-The [Facebook V: Predicting Check Ins data science competition](https://www.kaggle.com/c/facebook-v-predicting-check-ins) where the goal was to predict which place a person would like to check in to has just ended.
+The <a href="https://www.kaggle.com/c/facebook-v-predicting-check-ins/" target="_blank">Facebook V: Predicting Check Ins data science competition</a> where the goal was to predict which place a person would like to check in to has just ended.
 I participated with the goal of learning as much as possible and maybe aim for a top 10% since this was my first serious Kaggle competition attempt.
 I managed to exceed all expections and finish 1st out of 1212 participants!
 In this post, I’ll explain my approach.

 ## Overview